rfo909/RForth/README.md

 ```

 Note that all variables and constants, as well as all stack content, are
-data words (2 bytes), not bytes.
+cells (2 bytes), not bytes.

 The only time we operate
 on bytes, is when using "readb" or "writeb" to read or write single bytes.

 To retrieve the value of a constant, just enter the constant name; that will push
 the value of the constant on the stack.
+The stack also contains cell values.

 For variables, entering the name of the variable pushes a "constant" on the stack as well,
 but this time it is an *address* to where the data is stored, which can then be read and